nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-### Adding a scholarship application: `add`
+### Adding an applicant: `add`

-Adds a scholarship application with the following details to the TrackAScholar:
+Adds an applicant with the following details to the TrackAScholar:
 * `NAME`: Name of applicant.
 * `PHONE_NUMBER`: Phone number of Applicant.
 * `EMAIL`: Email of Applicant.